Philipp0205/Blechbiegeapp/README.md

 5. Repeat git push or any git action and you'll find that it doesn't ask for login credentials from now on.

 [Source](https://stackoverflow.com/a/69559900/7127837)

+# Automatic determination bending sequence
+The goal is it to have an automatic determination of the bending sequence of the metal sheet.

+Therefore the following technique are applied:
+1. Reverse the tree: Start with the folded product and unfold step-by-step.

+## Further steps for optimization (no implementation planned)
+2. Separation: Tool assignment phase as pre-search phase.

+3. A*: Reduction in the search domain with the A* Algorithm.
+- Use domain specific heuristics to accelerate search.

+Step 2. and 3. most certainly are not needed, because the brute force search is sufficient.